Informatics, digital & computational pathology

 • Consultations for rural and underserved areas lacking access of specialists

-• Consultations for second opinions
+• Consultations for second opinion

 • Utilization of image analysis software and computer aided diagnostic tools to enhance diagnostic accuracy